gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Superunknown-2.md

       - DC 10 to notice Oni (shapeshifted to mage), in window fleeting to roof
         - will try to charm someone
       - DC 10 to notice ladder to roof
-	- Locked box under desk (DC 20 to unlock)
+	- Locked box under desk (DC 17 to unlock)
 	  - Mempo of Twilight
 	  - Spell Scroll - break magic
-	  - Greater potion of healing

 - Fifth:  Cellar / Waterway / Cavern (where ship is), Digoria should remember (there is stairway that leads to Level 2)
 	- Dex DC 20 to make it through portcullas (will close after 3 tries)